extragoodlabs/security-workshop/README.md

 By default, web servers send information about their technology and version.
 If a server version is known to be vulnerable, it makes for an easy target.

-Additionally, absense of security headers in an HTTP response can indicate that a server has not been hardened.
+Additionally, absence of security headers in an HTTP response can indicate that a server has not been hardened.
 </details>

 ### A09:2021 Security Logging and Monitoring Failures